Mark-The-Dev/Rectangle-Alignment-Mapper/README.md

 $ cd https://github.com/Mark-The-Dev/Rectangle-Alignment-Mapper

 # Run the project
-$ Open project folder with IDE and run at main.
+Open project folder with IDE:

+Run at Main for choice of raw code terminal output with drawMap or command for terminal draw map game.

+Run at Testfile for Test Suite.

+Run at GUI or at the jar file for very basic swing gui of the application.

 ```